-The IGY lasted from 1 July 1957 to 31 December 1958.
-11 Twelve nations - Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, the Soviet Union, the United Kingdom, and the United States - participated in the Antarctic cooperation programme, operating a total of 44 scientific stations to the south of 60° S. The cooperation consisted mainly in separate and independent contributions from the national research programmes of each individual country to a comprehensive international scientific plan, with CSAGI exercising a certain measure of coordination.
+The IGY lasted from 1st July, 1957 to 31st December, 1958 (British, 1966).
+Twelve nations, Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, the Soviet Union, the United Kingdom, and the United States, participated in the Antarctic cooperation programme, operating a total of forty-four scientific stations to the south of 60°S. The cooperation consisted mainly in separate and independent contributions from the national research programmes of each individual country to a comprehensive international scientific plan, with CSAGI exercising a certain measure of coordination.
 The participating nations established their own bases, dispatched their own scientists and produced their own research results, which were forwarded as national contributions to data centres specially dedicated for IGY use.
-12 Regular joint international projects could be found within one specific area, insofar as a joint weather central was established where scientists from the various respective countries jointly analyzed and processed meteorological data.
+For a complete and comprehensive exchange of data, three large "world data centres" were established, the first in the USA, the second in the Soviet Union, and the third jointly between Western Europe, Australia and Japan.
+As soon as data became available, they were dispatched to these centres for archiving, copying and distribution so that all three data centres would have complete collections (Odishaw, 1961).
+Regular joint international projects could be found within one specific area, insofar as a joint weather central was established where scientists from the various respective countries jointly analyzed and processed meteorological data.
 By and large the IGY cooperation did not, however, consist of international joint projects in the true and genuine sense, but had basically the character of extensive coordination of the respective separate national projects, which taken together amounted to the total research activities.
 This coordination included, inter alia, allocation of research tasks and a centralized exchange of information.
-In addition, extensive exchange of scientific personnel took place.13
+In addition, extensive exchange of scientific personnel took place.

-The essential characteristics of the IGY, according to one of the leaders of its implementation, 14 were its uncomplicated organization, its flexibility with regard to address new possibilities, its freedom from political ulterior motives, its appeal to national pride, and the very spirit which set its imprint on the whole venture.
+The essential characteristics of the IGY, according to one of the leaders of its implementation (Odishaw, 1961) were its uncomplicated organization, its flexibility with regard to address new possibilities, its freedom from political ulterior motives, its appeal to national pride, and the very spirit which set its imprint on the whole venture.
 The defining elements in the overall picture were few and simple.
 First and foremost there were the scientifically interesting tasks at hand.
 Next, there existed already a mechanism for bringing the scientists of the world together in order to embark on a world-embracing effort.
 In addition, there were three unique factors at play: First, even though the IGY was an international undertaking, it was also a number of individual national enterprises, as seen from the viewpoint of each of the respective participating nations.
-Thus, the IGY could capitalize on the nationalistic currents which to a considerable extent made themselves felt on the part of the respective participants.
-Second, the fact that the IGY was directed and implemented by the scientists themselves - on the national as well as on the international levels - meant that it was largely possible to eliminate or circumvent political considerations and obstacles.
+Thus, the IGY could capitalize on the nationalistic currents which to a considerable extent made them felt on the part of the respective participants.
+Second, the fact that the IGY was directed and implemented by the scientists themselves, on the national as well as on the international levels, meant that it was largely possible to eliminate or circumvent political considerations and obstacles.
 If this undertaking had been handled on the level of national governments, difficult political issues would doubtlessly have arisen.
 Third, the IGY became a practical success story (first and foremost in terms of scientific research, but also in terms of communications and logistics) because the planning and the implementation were taken care of by the same people, which ensured a high degree of coordination.